deco3500/newsbias/README.md

 ## Final report

 The final report for the Who's News prototype can be found on the [about page](https://deco3500.github.io/newsbias/about.html) of our prototype.
-Our Github Page has been behaving inconsistently so the prototype and about page content are best viewed by downloading this Github repository and opening the files locally.
+Our Github Page has been behaving inconsistently so the prototype and about page content are **best viewed by downloading this Github repository and opening the files locally**.

 ### Promotional video